Financial-Times/origami-registry-ui/README.md

 ## Testing

 The tests are split into unit tests and integration tests.
-To run tests on your machine you'll need to install [Node.js] and run `make install`.
+To run tests on your machine, you'll need to install [Node.js] and run `make install`.
 Then you can run the following commands:

 ```sh
 make test              # run all the tests